SuboptimalEng/cpp-tutorials/049-static-vs-dynamic-linking/README.md

 ## Titles

+- What Does the C++ Linker Actually Do?
-- Static vs Dynamic Linking
+- What's the Difference Between Static and Dynamic Linking in C++?
+- How Does C++ Link Static and Dynamic Libraries?
+- What does the C++ compiler do when you link your code?

 ## References